darrenyatesau/DataLearner/README.md

 At time of writing, there was no other app on Google Play like DataLearner, so we're discovering new things about locally-executed data-mining all the time.

 <H3>Privacy Policy</H3>
-Our privacy policy is pretty basic - the DataLearner app does not collect any user data.
-The Google Play site collects standard analytics on general app download stuff about DataLearner - but that's Google, not us.
+Our privacy policy is pretty basic - the DataLearner app does not collect, use or transmit any user data.
-(it's the same basic info that Google Play collects for every app you download).
+The Google Play site collects standard analytics on general app download stuff about DataLearner (the same basic info that Google Play collects for every app you download) - but that's Google, not us.
 However, as for DataLearner itself, it doesn't collect anything.